 Mahanadi Thermal Power Project, Chhattisgarh, India

 The project was initially planned for 1,800MW capacity but is scheduled for expansion due to the availability of extra fuel from the Gare Pelma Sector III coal block.
 Its capacity will be doubled to 3,600MW by using the additional coal resources.
-The first two units of the plant are expected to be commissioned in 2013 and the rest are expected to be complete by 2014.
+The first 600MW unit of the plant was commissioned in 2013, with the second following in August 2014.

-Upon completion, the Mahanadi project will be one of the largest single largest green field projects upon completion.
-Power Grid Corporation of India (PGCIL) will purchase the power generated by the plant under a bulk transmission agreement.
+The Mahanadi project is one of the largest single green field projects.
+Power Grid Corporation of India (PGCIL) purchases the power generated by the plant under a bulk transmission agreement.

-The Indian Ministry of Environment and Forests granted environmental clearance for the project, which was followed by the Chhattisgarh Environment Conservation Board issuing its consent.
+The Indian Ministry of Environment and Forests granted environmental clearance for the project, which was followed by the Chhattisgarh Environment Conservation Board issuing its authorisation.